March 2012 GFA World

 Roshan Finds GFA-Supported Bible College Teaching in Native Language

-Roshan returned to his village and found that Gospel for Asia-supported missionary Tarik Pradhan had begun ministering there.
+Roshan returned to his village and found that GFA World-supported missionary Tarik Pradhan had begun ministering there.

 The pastor told him about GFA-supported Bible colleges, which are taught in the language most commonly spoken in that region.
 This meant Roshan had another opportunity to follow God's call on his life!